Learning to treat critical feedback as a gift rather than a threat

 I have worked with a lot of teams in conflict.
 Sometimes there is overt and explicit disagreement, hurt or even harm that has occurred, and sometimes it’s a kind of low-level tension that is making people feel suspicious, separate and cynical about each other.

-In my culture change work, I try to carefully peel back the layers of norms, behaviours and power dynamics that created the conditions for these dynamics.
+To get to the nub of the issue rather than treating the symptom, I try to carefully peel back the cultural curtain with people and identify the norms, behaviours and power dynamics that created the conditions for these dynamics in the first place.

-What I have observed over the years is that at the centre of conflict is almost always an inability to give and receive meaningful feedback.
+What I have observed over the years is that at the centre of conflict is almost always a fear of giving and receiving meaningful feedback.

-This might sound simplistic but I have come to believe that this is at the heart of why most of us have such a hard time dealing with disagreements, difference and dissonance.
+This might sound simplistic but I have come to believe that our unskillfulness in this area is why most of us have such a hard time dealing with difference, disagreements and dissonance.

-Of course that is partially true - we always have some agency to make choices that support our wellbeing.
+Of course that is partially true - we always have some agency to make choices that better support our wellbeing and that of others.
 But if we fully embrace the self-improvement logic, any shortcoming or difficulty we experience is, by extension, our own fault.

 A culture that believes people are entirely responsible for their own successes will also punish them for messing up.
 (Apart from the crème de la crème who seem to be except from this rule, such as the tech bros who have lined their pockets by ‘failing forward’, impact on people and planet be damned.)

-So this fear of failure is completely understandable.
-We associate messing up with being a ‘bad’ person, which threatens our safety, belonging and dignity in the world.
+So this fear of failure is understandable.
+We associate messing up with being a ‘bad person’, which threatens our safety, belonging and dignity in the world.

-But mistakes don’t make you a ‘bad’ person, they indicate that you are human, like everyone else.
+But mistakes don’t make you ‘bad’, they indicate that you are human, like everyone else.
 In spending so much time trying to avoid getting things wrong and proving that we are ‘good’, we actually deny our own and each other’s humanity.

 We operate on the false premise of perfection, which is both unachievable and highly stifling.
 It makes us hesitate to try new things, it makes us afraid of complexity, uncertainty and difference, and it makes us deeply judgemental of ourselves and each other.